biologist79/ESPuino/README.md

 ## SD-card: SPI or SD-MMC (1 bit)-mode?

-Having the SD card working is mandatory, ESPuino doesn't start without working SD card (at least unless `NO_SDCARD` hasn't been enabled previously).
-However, there are two modes available to interface SD cards: SPI and SDMMC (1 bit).
+Having the µSD card working is mandatory, ESPuino doesn't start without working SD card (at least unless `NO_SDCARD` hasn't been enabled previously).
+However, there are two modes available to interface µSD cards: SPI and SDMMC (1 bit).
 Be advised that SDMMC is twice as fast as SPI and needs one GPIO less.
 So basically it's a no-brainer.

 ## Which RFID-reader: RC522 or PN5180?